icgc-dcc/dcc-docs/docs/download/downloading_data.md

 ![Portal-Login](images/Portal_login.png)

-2. After successful authentication, you will know that you have Cloud Access to the controlled tier if the "Login link is replaced with a green cloud icon:
+2. After successful authentication, you will know that you have Cloud Access to the controlled tier if the "Login link is replaced with a green cloud icon

 ![DACO-Cloud-Access](images/daco-cloud-access.png)